 meagan day is a freelance writer who focuses on politics, social movements, labor, law and history. her book maximum sunlight, a journalistic portrait of a remote town in nevada's great basin, is available from e.m. wolfman and will be excerpted in the best american nonrequired reading, 2017.

-she was a ben bagdikian editorial fellow at mother jones, and is an at-large editor at full stop. she's a former staff writer for timeline, and her work has also appeared in n+1, the new inquiry, the believer, the towner, the morning news, sfmoma's open space, salon and elsewhere. she has worked at aeon magazine, mcsweeney's publishing and time out istanbul, and interned at granta magazine.
+she was a ben bagdikian editorial fellow at mother jones, and is an at-large editor at full stop. she's a former staff writer for timeline, and her work has also appeared in jacobin, in these times, the week, n+1, the new inquiry, the believer, the towner, the morning news, sfmoma's open space, salon and elsewhere. she has worked at aeon magazine, mcsweeney's publishing and time out istanbul, and interned at granta magazine.

 she lives in the san francisco bay area, and is taking commissions for freelance work. follow her on twitter at @meaganmday, or email her at meaganmichelleday at gmail dot com.

 how socialists can fight for single payer. jacobin. august 2017.

 jonathan chait is wrong: neoliberalism is real and fundamentally opposed to left principles. in these times. july 2017.

 democrats should stop obsessing over third-party voters and start obsessing over non-voters. the week. june 2017.

 public banking: why are cities talking about socializing the finance sector? mother jones. march 2017.